Two female friends having a cup of tea outdoors on a picnic bench. Trees visible in the background

 Who is involved?

-Professor Linda Clare (University of Exeter) is leading the project with colleagues Dr Anthony Martyr (University of Exeter), Professor Matthew Prina (Newcastle University), Professor Jan Oyebode (University of Bradford), Professor Karen Windle (University of Bradford) and Dr Catherine Charlwood (University of Exeter).
+Professor Linda Clare (University of Exeter) is leading the project with colleagues Dr Anthony Martyr (University of Exeter), Professor Matthew Prina (Newcastle University), Professor Jan Oyebode, Dr Catherine Quinn and Dr Maria Caulfield (University of Bradford), Professor Karen Windle (Ulster University) and Dr Catherine Charlwood (University of Exeter).

 Professor Murna Downs and Dr John Hindle will be supporting the project.